 Yes.
 All NY LLCs are required to have a Registered Agent.
 This is mandated by the New York Department of State.

-You can either do it when you incorporate your New York business through paperwork filed with the NY Department of State, or afterward by filing the correct form.
+You need to do so when you incorporate your New York business through paperwork filed with the NY Department of State.
+You can change your Registered Agent at a later date by filing the correct form.
 If you form your business through Incfile, we will file all necessary forms on your behalf.

 Yes, but we don’t recommend it, for the reasons listed above.
 If you still want to be your own Registered Agent, you need to fill in the correct forms and pay a fee to the New York Department of State.